mjschultz/django-tastefulpy/docs/contributing.rst

   problem/feature is, versions of your software & referencing any related issues/pull requests.

-In order to be merged into Tastypie, contributions must have the following:
+In order to be merged into Tastefulpy, contributions must have the following:

 * A solid patch that: